kasparsj/Circuit/README.md

 # Circuit

-SuperCollider quark for Novation Circuit
+SuperCollider quark for using Novation Circuit as a MIDI controller

 ## Installation